fivetran/dbt_recharge_source/README.md

 #### 🚨 Snowflake Users 🚨
 You may need to provide the case-sensitive spelling of your source tables that are also Snowflake reserved words.

 In this package, this would apply to the `ORDER` source.
-If you are receiving errors for this source, include the following in your `dbt_project.yml` file:
+If you are receiving errors for this source, include the following in your `dbt_project.yml` file. (**Note:** This should not be necessary for the `ORDERS` source table.)
 ```yml
 vars:
   recharge_order_identifier: '"Order"' # as an example, must include this quoting pattern and adjust for your exact casing
 ```

-**Note!** if you have sources defined in your project's yml, the above will not work.
+**Note!** If you have sources defined in your project's yml, the above will not work.
 Instead you will need to add the following where your order table is defined in your yml:
 ```yml
 sources:
   tables: